 Turmac Roll is a fun little game where you play as a Turmac as he rolls over hill and dale eating berries.
 Sounds simple?
 Well, that's because it is.
 The only things to watch out for are tree stumps and grass ridges; if you hit either of these, it's game over!

 This game is played using the arrow keys.
 Press any arrow key to start rolling.
 Press Right to speed up the Turmac and Left to slow it down.
+(You do not need to hold down the Right arrow key to maintain your speed.)
 To jump, press Up.
 Press Down to get back to the ground faster while you're in the air.
-The object of the game is to grab as many berries as possible to earn points; although you will also earn points for just rolling along (in Easy you get 1 point every few yards, in Medium 2 points and in Hard you get 3 points).
+The object of the game is to grab as many berries as possible to earn points; you will also earn points for just rolling along (in Easy you get 1 point every few yards, in Medium 2 points, and in Hard 3 points).

 The biggest enemies in this game are the tree stumps.
-Whether it be a big one, like in the screenie above, or a little one, as soon as you run into one of them it's game over.
-Likewise the grass ridges you will see spotted about.
-It's mainly just nice, rounded hills, but every now and then you'll see a solid, vertical 'wall' of grass that you have to leap over.
-Don't worry about the patches of mud, they will slow you down slightly but the game won't come to an abrupt halt if you roll through them.
+Whether it be a big one (like in the screenshot above) or a little one, as soon as you run into one of them it's game over.
+Likewise with the grass ridges you will see spotted about.
+The nice, rounded hills cannot hurt you, but every now and then you'll see a solid, vertical 'wall' of grass that you have to leap over.
+Don't worry about the patches of mud, they are purely cosmetic and have no impact on the Turmac.

 Different berries will give you a different amount of points, based on the berry and what level you are playing on.
 The general rule of thumb is that the more points the berry is worth, the rarer it is that you will see one during your game.
 Here are the berries and their point values: